What Are Washington Redskins' Best Options at QB Position in 2018?

 Trade Back in Round 1 and Draft Mason Rudolph

 Next year may be the right time for the Redskins to simply hit the refresh button on their situation at quarterback.

-Going back to the draft board for a quarterback is an approach with obvious risks, namely the potential of having to wait one or two seasons for the pick to payoff.
+Going back to the draft board for a QB is an approach with obvious risks, namely the potential of having to wait one or two seasons for the pick to pay off.

 The Redskins know all about mortgaging the future of the franchise on a quarterback, only to have it go spectacularly wrong.
 It's how Cousins got the job off Robert Griffin III, the second-overall pick in 2012, in the first place.